Migrating from Python 2 to Python 3

 # [0, 1, ... , 22]

-4. exceptions
+4. EXCEPTIONS:

-Python 2 code on exceptions looks messy:
+Python 2 code with exceptions looks messy:

 try:

-raise IOError, "file error"
+raise IOError, "file error";

 except IOError, err: